LouisBrunner/homebrew-valgrind/README.md

 # homebrew-valgrind
-Homebrew Tap for Valgrind macOS
+Homebrew Tap for Valgrind macOS.

+**Note that macOS 11+ and the M1 chip are currently not supported!**

 ## Installation